Public Health in Focus

 We strive for health equity by championing equal opportunities for health.

-Public Health joins the Greater Sudbury Police Service Relay for National Day for Truth and Reconciliation
+Public Health places third in National Day for Truth and Reconciliation relay

 We strive for ongoing excellence in local public health practice, including demonstrating accountability and monitoring the effectiveness, impact, and quality of our programs and services.